Cocaine Side Effects

 Outpatient Rehab Services

 Phase Three of the treatment process is the maintenance stage.
 At Clean Recovery Centers, we have two versions of outpatient services, intensive outpatient and outpatient.
-For intensive outpatient, or IOP, the client can choose to reside in a 24/7 monitored transitional living on-site or at home.
+For intensive outpatient, or IOP, the client can choose to reside in a 24/7 monitored transitional living at a treatment center or at home.
 The program is 9 hours per week minimum and continues with individual counseling.
 Outpatient is for those living at home or in sober living off-site and is 2 hours per week.
 Both services build on the skills learned in inpatient treatment and therapies to continue on the path to living heroin free.
 The length of stay for phase three is around 6-8 weeks.

 If you or someone you love is experiencing the side effects of cocaine addiction, it’s not too late to seek help.
 Clean Recovery Centers understands that recovery is about community, and we offer continued support through peers and staff.
 Call us today at (888) 330-2532 to learn more about cocaine use disorder and our unique treatment program.
+We can help you or a love one take the first steps toward a life free of drug addiction.

 FAQs About the Side Effects of Cocaine Addiction